Volcano bowl

-Volcano bowls are ceramic drinkware originally associated with mid-20th century American tiki bars and tropical-themed restaurants.
+A volcano bowl is a piece of ceramic drinkware originally associated with mid-20th century American tiki bars and tropical-themed restaurants.
 Drinks served in volcano bowls are typically rum-based, mixed with tropical fruit juices and other liquors such as brandy, vodka, and triple sec, and garnished with fruit.
 The Flaming Volcano cocktail is especially associated with this drinkware.